CVE-2018-13383 vulnerability in Fortinet Products

 Vulnerability Analysis

-CVE-2018-13383 can be exploited with network access, requires user interaction.
+CVE-2018-13383 can be exploited with network access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a small impact on availability.

 What is a Memory Corruption Vulnerability?